 A new interdisciplinary program is a Bachelor of Arts degree in Sociology and Psychology.

-"We have a faculty who care about their teaching, are active innovators in research and service on teaching, and are widely acknowledged as excellent teachers," continues Potter.
+"We have a faculty who care about their teaching, are active innovators in research and service on teaching, and are widely acknowledged as excellent teachers,” Potter said.
 "Several have been nominated as master teachers, two have served as directors of the Honors Program, and a third has served as the university's advising coordinator."

-Clarion students are involved with research.
-In one year, for example, students can attend the conferences of the American Psychological Association, Eastern Psychological Association, Cognitive Aging, and the Annual Conference for the Advancement of College Teaching and Learning.
+Clarion students are heavily involved with research.
+In one year, for example, students can attend the conferences of the:

-Graduates are very successful getting jobs and going to graduate school.
+Graduates are very successful getting jobs and continuing their education at graduate school.
 Students have been accepted into Widener University, Brandeis University, University of Pittsburgh, Indiana University, University of Delaware, and many more.